1. Purpose of procedures

 (d) Accept the risk: Controls are deemed appropriate.
 These must be monitored and contingency plans developed where appropriate.

 5.6.6 A common approach to risk rating is necessary to ensure that the highest rated risks to the University can readily be identified and management of risks can be prioritised in a way that has the greatest overall benefit to the University.
 Further guidance on risk rating including assigning a consequence and likelihood can be obtained within the Risk Tables.

-6.1 The risk management process and its outcomes are reported to the USC Executive and the Audit and Risk Management Committee.
+6.1 The risk management process and its outcomes are reported to the Executive Committee and the Audit and Risk Management Committee.
 Outcomes are also made available to staff where appropriate.
 This assists with decision making, improving risk management and transparency and the monitoring of risks against the University’s stated risk appetite.